PCMDI/input4MIPs_CVs/README.md

 However, this is also a work in progress.

 (overview-datasets-database)=
-### Datasets database
+### Files database

-The second key piece of information is a database of datasets.
+The second key piece of information is a database of the files we know about within the input4MIPs project.
-At the moment, this database is stored as a JSON file within this repository, `DatasetsDatabase/input4MIPs_datasets.json`
+At the moment, this database is stored as a JSON file within this repository, `Database/input4MIPs_db_file_entries.json`
 (although this may change in future, if this solution doesn't scale well).
-This database provides a record of the datasets being managed in the input4MIPs project, given that the ESGF index is not publicly queriable (nor perfectly suited to input4MIPs data, which does not always conform to the ESGF's data model,
+This database provides a record of the files known to the input4MIPs project, given that the ESGF index is not publicly queriable (nor perfectly suited to input4MIPs data, which does not always conform to the ESGF's data model,